Lois & Clark: The New Adventures of Superman: Premise

 On May 17, 1966, Jonathan and Martha Kent witness the crash-landing of a small spaceship in Shuster's Field outside of Smallville, Kansas.
 They discover the baby Kal-El inside and raise him as their own, naming him Clark Jerome Kent.

 The series opens in 1993, on the day that the 27-year-old Clark moves to Metropolis after leaving his position as a newspaper editor of Smallville Press and interviews for a job at the Daily Planet under editor Perry White.
 Clark becomes acquainted with photographer Jimmy Olsen and gossip columnist Cat Grant.
 Metropolis is a much more vibrant place than Smallville, but also more dangerous, and Clark becomes concerned at the difficulty of using his superhuman powers to help people without exposing his extraterrestrial nature and therefore ruining all chance for a normal life.
-His solution is to wear a costume, enabling him to freely use his powers in an alternate identity.
+His solution is to wear a costume, enabling him to use his powers freely in an alternate identity.
 He also frequently has to find a way to use his powers in secret, without the opportunity to discreetly change into costume.

 Soon after being hired at The Daily Planet, Clark is partnered with star reporter Lois Lane.
 Clark falls in love with Lois, but she instead becomes infatuated with Clark's alter ego, naming him Superman, while initially dismissing Clark as a dimwitted and sentimental hick.
 Where Clark excels at reporting human interest stories, Lois specializes in exposing political scandals and criminal operations, leading to her frequently ending up in perilous situations from which Superman must rescue her.
-In time, Clark earns Lois's respects after she sees his intelligence and competency as a reporter alongside his morality and kindness to others, and they become friends.
+In time, Clark earns Lois's respect after she sees his intelligence and competency as a reporter alongside his virtues, and they become friends.

 A hologram-projecting globe later reveals to Clark that he was not abandoned by his biological parents, but that they sent him to Earth in order to save him from the destruction of his home planet, which his parents were unable to escape.

 Superman's mission interferes with the illegal dealings of Lex Luthor, a Metropolis business giant and philanthropist.
 Superman alone knows of Lex's evil nature, and Luthor perceives Superman as a worthy opponent and a relief from his ennui.